Contact Us

 Jeffrey Ingram

 Jeff was galvanized to volunteer action the first time he saw Grand Canyon by a “Bridge Canyon Damsite” label on his road map.
-David Brower hired Jeff as the Sierra Club’s Southwest Representative in 1965 to successfully battle the proposed Grand Canyon dams.
+David Brower hired Jeff as the Sierra Club’s first Southwest Representative in 1965 to successfully battle the proposed Grand Canyon dams.
 After his first Grand Canyon river trip with Martin Litton in 1966, he began working on Grand Canyon wilderness and protection issues, and was the first to suggest human waste carryout in a 1968 NPS concessions meeting.
-After a 4 year hiatus in the east, he returned to GC Wilderness/River use issues and was instrumental in the crafting and passing of the Grand Canyon Enlargement Act.
+After a 4 year hiatus in the east, he returned to GC Wilderness/River use issues and was instrumental in the crafting and passing of the Grand Canyon Enlargement Act of 1975.

 John Weisheit